lreimer/jakartaee8-java11/README.md

-# jakartaee8-java11
+# Jakarta EE 8 with Java 11 on Payara 5.194

-Demo micro service using Jakarta EE 8 with Java 11 running on Payara 5.194
+Demo micro service using Jakarta EE 8 with Java 11 on Payara 5.194.

+## Maintainer

+M.-Leander Reimer (@lreimer), <mario-leander.reimer@qaware.de>

+## License

+This software is provided under the MIT open source license, read the `LICENSE` file for details.